 Parents more often than not just give in to the kids and give them whatever they want but the saying holds true, you are what you eat.

-These sugar high and lows are accompanied by high/low mood swings and high/low attention span and focus.
+These sugar high and lows are accompanied by high/low mood swings and high/low attention spans and focus.

 If a kid has sugar for breakfast and then 90 minutes later is sugar crashing during school or during hockey practice, his ability to stay focused and attentive is going to be lackluster.
 This is in addition to the physical effect that sugar crash is going to have on his performance.

-More proteins and more healthy fats in a kid’s diet will take them a long way with both their in school attention and their athletic performance/body composition.
-Also, a kid’s chewable multivitamin wouldn’t be a bad idea here either.
+More proteins and more healthy fats in a kid’s diet will take them a long way with both their in-school attention and their athletic performance/body composition.

 That wraps up this hockey training for kids article.
 I hope it was helpful and has pointed you in the right direction of what actually improves performance vs. what is not worth doing with youth hockey players.
 If you’re ready for a full youth hockey training program you can click here to get signed up!